daqhris/daqhris.github.io/crypto-growth-fund.md

 ## Transparency
 ### Disclosures
-Really, nothing!
-It's all publicly verifiable on the **blockchains**.
+All informations related to this fund is verifiable on the relevant public **blockchains**.

 ### Source of Income
 Some kind of hard work that may be done with human body parts but without insurance, contract or legal rights.
-Otherwise, it consists of cash gifts or monetary handouts.
+It may also consist of monetary gifts.

+_ _ _